Skip to main content

 ansible-playbook -l localhost -i ../inventory.yaml core_platform/playbook.yml

-Depending on the installation scope you selected and the performance of your kubernetes cluster the installation will run between 5 and 45 minutes.
+Depending on the installation scope you selected and the performance of your Kubernetes cluster the installation will run between 5 and 45 minutes.

 There are further possibilities to customize the platform, e.g. changing email templates etc. Please refer to the Further Customization Guide.